-In 2022, Euronext Clearing has implemented a new risk framework on Repo clearing relying on the Value-At-Risk methodology.
-This allows the CCP to offer the clearing members with a robust and modern risk framework easily replicable by clearing members.
+On 16 October 2023, Euronext Clearing implemented a new risk framework on financial derivatives and cash equity clearing relying on the Value-At-Risk (VAR) methodology.
+This new risk framework, together with the VAR framework deployed in 2022 for fixed income clearing, provides a modern, efficient and robust methodology easily replicable by Clearing Members.

-In November 2021, Euronext announced that it will grow CC&G into Euronext Clearing, making it Euronext's CCP of choice for its cash equity, listed derivatives and commodities markets.
+Euronext Clearing is expanded to Euronext's cash equity and derivatives flows, making it Euronext's CCP of choice for its cash equity, listed derivatives and commodities markets.
 Euronext will position Euronext Clearing as a European clearing house.
+Euronext Clearing has been expanded to Euronext cash markets (excl.
+Oslo Børs) on 6 November 2023 and 27 November 2023 respectively for Euronext Brussels and Euronext Amsterdam, Dublin, Lisbon and Paris.